spectrocloud/librarium/content/docs/04.5-devx/07-palette-virtual-clusters.md

 ## Palette Virtual Clusters

-Palette Virtual Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
-By default, Palette Virtual Clusters will use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
+Palette Virtual Clusters (PVC) are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
+By default, PVC will use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
+PVC is powered by [vCluster](https://www.vcluster.com/)

-Palette provisions and orchestrates Palette Virtual Clusters and makes it easy to use the lightweight, Kubernetes technology stack and tools ecosystem.
-Deploy Palette Virtual Clusters on Host Cluster Group as simple as following the wizard and attaching Add-on profiles.
+The Palette platform provisions and orchestrates all PVC, making it simple to use the lightweight, Kubernetes technology stack and tools ecosystem.
+Deploy Palette Virtual Clusters on Host Cluster Group by following the wizard and attaching Add-on profiles.

 ### Create your Palette Virtual Cluster: